Alta Vista Gallery2839 Broadstone Road, Valle Crucis

 140 Azalea Circle, Banner Elk

-The main gallery has a section dedicated to horses.
+Regularly, the main gallery at Studio 140 has a section dedicated to horses.
 A 6-foot-tall portrait of a horse with thick impasto texture hangs next to paintings of wild horses running free in a Cubist style.
 In another section, visitors will see local scenes from the Blue Ridge Parkway along with deer and bears.
-There’s also a gallery space dedicated to Paulette’s colorful op art inspired paintings based on geometric patterns.
+There’s also a gallery space dedicated to Paulette’s colorful pop art inspired paintings based on geometric patterns.

 The gallery is open Wednesday through Sunday from 5-10 p.m.

-Gallery hours are from 10 a.m. to 6 p.m.
-Tuesday to Thursday and Saturday, and Friday, noon to 8 p.m.
+Gallery hours are from 10 a.m. until 6 p.m. on Tuesdays through Thursdays, and from noon until 8 p.m. on Saturday and Friday.

 For more information about exhibitions and programs, visit tcva.org or call (828) 262-3017.